TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/openid-connect.md

   - /security/your-apis/openid-connect/
 ---

-Tyk comes with support for OpenID Connect Identity Tokens provided by any standards compliant OIDC provider.
+Tyk comes with support for OpenID Connect provided by any standards compliant OIDC provider.

-Getting OIDC support in the Dashboard requires only a few fields to be set up in the Core settings tab. for details see [Setting up OIDC]({{< ref "advanced-configuration/integrate/api-auth-mode/open-id-connect#setting-up-oidc" >}}) and a [worked example of using OpenID Connect with Auth0]({{< ref "advanced-configuration/integrate/api-auth-mode/oidc-auth0-example" >}}).
+Getting OIDC support in the Dashboard requires only JWT auth to be set up in the Core settings tab.
+For details see [JSON Web Tokens]({{< ref "basic-config-and-security/security/authentication-authorization/json-web-tokens" >}}).